 Claiming the middle ground to see the bigger picture

-Nardi and O’Day also encouraged researchers to ‘claim a middle ground’ when analysing the impact of change on local social meaning, values and practices (Nardi and O’Day 1999, p.
-20-21).
-They encouraged forming a critical view of the bigger picture to understand how a system’s characteristics, meaning and functions related (Nardi and O’Day 1999).
+Nardi and O’Day encouraged researchers to claim a middle ground when analysing the impact of change on local social meaning, values and practices (1999:20-21).
+This position offers a critical view of a system, its characteristics, meanings and functions (Nardi and O’Day 1999).
 Researching with representatives across the information ecology provides greater access to knowledge dispersed amongst the collective.

-Engaging with a local system to learn and work from its values is an effective way to design sustainable change.
-Nardi and O’Day advocate researchers participate in local systems, to identify footholds for intervention and obtain closer views of local knowledge.
-By looking on the ground and at the small, design researchers can find inspiration or footholds to intervene and shift a local system (Nardi and O’Day 1999).
-Engaged participation helps researchers develop longer-term views of local needs.
-Whilst the application of external values onto a local system is ineffective and reflects a desire to control something that is not understood (Nardi and O’Day 1999).
+Engaged participation in a local system also aids designers in understanding and working from local values, and it helps them obtain a closer view of local knowledge to scaffold change.
+By looking on the ground and at the small, designers can identify footholds for interventions to shift the ecology forwards.
+Trying to work from external values and forcing them onto a local system is ineffective and reflects a desire to control something that is not understood (Nardi and O’Day 1999).

-Nardi and O’Day don’t see values as immutable or clearly defined, they believe local values shift, are challenged and renegotiated by people within the system, and when new technologies are introduced (Nardi and O’Day 1999).
-The process of renegotiating values is crucial to designing new technology, because it is only those within the system who can know, enact and adapt local values (Nardi and O’Day 1999).
+Nardi and O’Day believe local values shift with time and are challenged and renegotiated by people inside the local system, particularly when new technology is introduced (Nardi and O’Day 1999).
+Renegotiating values is crucial to designing new futures because only those inside the local system can know, enact, and inform new values (Nardi and O’Day 1999).
 Researchers can make better choices about future change by understanding local people’s complexity, values, practices and technologies (Nardi and O’Day 1999).

 Strategic open-ended questions